Frank Buckles: Active centenarian

-We still do not have a national memorial in Washington, D.C. to honor the Americans who sacrificed with their lives during World War I. On this eve of Veterans Day, I call upon the American people and the world to help me in asking our elected officials to pass the law for a memorial to World War I in our nation's capital.
-These are difficult times, and we are not asking for anything elaborate.
-What is fitting and right is a memorial that can take its place among those commemorating the other great conflicts of the past century.
-On this 92nd anniversary of the armistice, it is time to move forward with honor, gratitude, and resolve.

-Passage of the legislation remained in doubt, because opponents sought relocation of the proposed monument, or alternatively some benefit for the District of Columbia.
+Passage of the legislation remained in doubt because opponents sought relocation of the proposed monument or, alternatively, some benefit for the District of Columbia.
 As of July 2013, U.S. Senator Pat Toomey was concerned that such a memorial would lead to the National Mall becoming "cluttered".
-Ultimately, the World War I Memorial was approved for a nearby site, with construction set to begin in 2018.
+Ultimately, the World War I Memorial was approved for a nearby site, and was opened in 2021.

 A Freemason and longtime Shriner, Buckles was a member of the Osiris Shriners of Wheeling, West Virginia, and he became "the oldest Shriner in Shrinedom".
 Other interests of his included genealogy; he had been a member of the West Virginia Society of the Sons of the American Revolution since 1935, and was active for many years in the Sons of Confederate Veterans.
-He was a Life Member of the National Rifle Association.
+He was a Life Member of the National Rifle Association of America.

-On February 1, 2010—Buckles' 109th birthday—his official biographer, David DeJonge, announced a forthcoming documentary about him, entitled "Pershing's Last Patriot", described as a cumulative work of interviews and vignettes.
-DeJonge estimated a 2011 release for the documentary, and actor Richard Thomas is expected to narrate the film.
+On February 1, 2010—Buckles' 109th birthday—his official biographer, David DeJonge, announced a forthcoming documentary about him, titled Pershing's Last Patriot, described as a cumulative work of interviews and vignettes.
+DeJonge estimated a 2011 release for the documentary, and actor Richard Thomas was expected to narrate the film.

 In late 2010, Buckles was still giving media interviews and became a supercentenarian upon his 110th birthday, on February 1, 2011.

-On February 27, 2011, Buckles died of natural causes at his home at the age of 110 years and 26 days.
+On February 27, 2011, Buckles died of natural causes at his home aged 110 years and 26 days.
 He was the second-oldest living man in the United States at the time of his death (114-year-old American man Walter Breuning, born in September 1896, died 46 days after Buckles).